MicrosoftDocs/sql-docs/docs/big-data-cluster/view-cluster-status.md

 ### Access to local notebooks

-After you managed to connect to a BDC cluster with Azure Data Studio (ADS), you can go to '[!INCLUDE[big-data-clusters-2019](../includes/ssbigdataclusters-ss-nover.md)]' tab and find the direct link to all the local notebooks, as shown below:
+After you managed to connect to a big data cluster with Azure Data Studio (ADS), you can go to '[!INCLUDE[big-data-clusters-2019](../includes/ssbigdataclusters-ss-nover.md)]' tab and find the direct link to all the local notebooks, as shown below:

 ![BDC local guides](media/view-cluster-status/bdc-local-guides.png)